telerik/maui-docs/controls/chart/series/financial/financial-indicators.md

 When using the indicators in the `RadCartesianChart`, you need to add them in the same way you add any other Cartesian series.
 Every indicator has a related formula by which it calculates the expected result.
 All you need to do is provide the needed data.

-With setting their properties and getting them ready for displaying your stock data, the financial indicators are two types:
+When setting their properties and getting them ready for displaying your stock data, consider the following financial indicators types:

 * Indicators that have a category and a value binding (usually the **close** one) as well as one or more periods: